-You can also proactively contact websites and blogs that you know hire writers, even if they haven’t posted a job ad.
-Depending on the size of the business you may or may not have difficulty reaching the editor or the person in charge of hiring writings.
-If you’re just filling out a generic contact form I recommend that you ask to be put in touch with the editor, or ask for your message to be passed along to the editor.
+My favorite way to find quality freelance writing gigs is to proactively contact websites and blogs that hire writers, even if they haven’t posted a job ad.
+Depending on the size of the business you may or may not have difficulty reaching the editor or the person in charge of hiring writers.
+If you’re just filling out a generic contact form, I recommend that you ask to be put in touch with the editor, or ask for your message to be passed along to the editor.
 You can also search on Google or LinkedIn to see if you can find the name and contact information of an editor.
 For smaller blogs, in many cases the contact form will go directly to the editor or person in charge of hiring writers.

-I landed several clients through cold emails like this.
+I’ve landed several clients through cold emails like this.
 The key is to contact the right people/businesses.
-Many blogs and online magazines are always looking for writers, so if you get in front of them you could land a nice recurring gig.
+Many blogs and online magazines are always looking for writers, so if you get in front of them, you could land a nice recurring gig.

 You can also visit blogs in the industry, go to the About Us page or skip to the site footer and look for a “write for us” link, or something similar.
 If they do have information on the site about writing for them, be sure to follow their instructions for getting in touch.
 If you can’t find any information about their hiring process, it’s still worth the effort of a cold email.